Circumcision and FGM

 Female Genital Mutilation

-Female Genital Mutilation (FGM) is the partial or complete removal, damage or mutilation of the external female genital organs.
-Female genital mutilation is much more common in African and Asian countries than in Germany.
-According to estimates by TERRE DES FEMMES, approximately 13,000 girls* in Germany (as of October 2017) are at acute risk of illegal mutilation in Germany or their home country.
+FGM/C is much more common in African and Asian countries than in Germany.
+According to estimates by TERRE DES FEMMES, approximately 18.000 girls* in Germany (as of September 2022) are at acute risk of illegal mutilation in Germany or their home country.
 Since 2013, there has been a separate provision punishing female genital mutilation (§ 226a StGB).

-Under this new provision punishment is more severe than before.
-Female genital mutilation is also punishable abroad under German law (§§ 226a, 5 StGB).
+Under this provision punishment is more severe than before.
+FGM/C is also punishable abroad under German law (§§ 226a, 5 StGB).
 This means that anyone wishing to travel abroad with girls* or women*, with the purpose of having genital mutilation carried out there, risks having their passport withdrawn.
 The aim of this measure is to prevent the so-called “summer holiday FGMs”.
-It is also important to the legislator that female genital mutilation be combated and that the public become more aware of this issue.
+It is also important to the legislator that FGM/C be combated and that the public become more aware of this issue.